Canada rejects bid by China's Shandong for Arctic gold mine on security grounds

 “There were concerns about a Chinese state-owned enterprise taking over a mine in the far north and it was ultimately rejected,” an Ottawa source familiar with the matter said on Tuesday.
 The source declined to say what those concerns were.

-Shandong Gold, owned in part by the province of Shandong and one of China’s biggest gold miners, said Tuesday it had received notice of a decision made by Canadian authorities on Dec.
+Shandong Gold, controlled by the province of Shandong and one of China’s top gold miners, said Tuesday it had received notice of a decision made by Canadian authorities on Dec.
 18 that it should not proceed with the deal.
-It added that the sale was blocked on national security grounds.
+It added the sale was blocked on national security grounds.

+Chinese foreign ministry spokesman Zhao Lijian said Canada should provide a fair, open and non-discriminatory business environment for companies from all countries including China.

+“Any action that politicises normal commercial cooperation and engages in political interference in the name of national security is wrong,” Zhao told a daily news briefing.
-Gold producer TMAC said late Monday it been informed of such an order under the Investment Canada Act.

-TMAC shares fell as much as 16.2% Tuesday before recovering somewhat as investors worried about its ability to repay debt.
+Shares in gold producer TMAC, which said it had been informed of the order to block the deal under the Investment Canada Act, fell as much as 16.2% Tuesday as investors worried about its ability to repay debt.

 The miner said on Nov.
 5 it had about C$99 million in cash on hand, short of the C$169.7 million of debt due in June.